mamertowo/bf-interpreter/README.md

 ```bash
 ./bf.exe [PATH] [--input-prompt]
 ```
+The program should be a .bf file for clarity, but any normal text file will work.

 ## Arguments
 `PATH` is the path where the brainfuck program is located.
 If you don't provide a path here you will be prompted to give one once you run the interpreter.
 If you do give a path here, it HAS to be the first argument.\